mbaumer/us_hep_funding/docs/_states/ME.md

 [Back to top](#top)
 ## ME-01 -- Rep. Chellie Pingree (D) -- [Wikipedia](https://en.wikipedia.org/wiki/ME-01)
 ### Committees
-Chellie Pingree is the #15 Republican on the House Committee on Appropriations
+Chellie Pingree is the #15 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```